burberg92/ChatGPT_Resume_Hybrid_Querying_Embeddings/README.md

 # Resume_LLM

 This Jupyter notebook accompanies the paper "Resume Parsing Model" and provides a comprehensive walkthrough of the methodology used in the study.
-The paper focuses on leveraging semantic vectorization techniques and text chunking to enhance the understanding capabilities of Large Language Models (LLMs).
+The paper focuses on leveraging utilizing embeddings, hybrid querying, and prompt engineering to enhance the capabilities of Large Language Models (LLMs).

 # Contents